 The Commonwealth of Virginia helps assure parents that child day programs that assume responsibility for the supervision, protection, and well-being of a child for any part of a 24-hour day are safe.
-Title 22.1, Chapter 14 of the Code of Virginia gives the Virginia Department of Education authority to license these programs.
-While there are some legislative exemptions to licensure, licensed programs include child day centers, family day homes, child day center systems, and family day systems.
-The state may also voluntarily register family day homes which are not required to be licensed.
+The Code of Virginia, Section 63.2-1716, allows child day centers operated by religious institutions the opportunity to file for an exemption from licensure by meeting documentation and other requirements specified within the religious exemption law.